Campaign for retention of direct services to the south side of Manchester

 NEXT PHASE OF THE CAMPAIGN

-wish to raise an objection now while we press for meaningful dialogue and
+To show your MP and the campaign has your support please raise your concerns and objection now while we continue to press for meaningful dialogue and

 quick and easy.
 If you use Twitter please comment using #gotopicc and Campaign

 for Better Transport's #railwoes.
 Or if Facebook is your social medium,

 have a look at southportrailtransportforum.